vorn

 MCP-powered.
 Agents can read and write tasks, trigger workflows, and query project state through the built-in MCP server, no extra configuration needed.

 Early stages.
-VibeGrid is in alpha.
+Vorn is in alpha.
 The focus right now is stabilizing the core and expanding from there.
 On the roadmap: SSH remote sessions, shared workspaces for team collaboration, connectors to pull tasks from GitHub Issues, Linear, Jira and more, and a companion web/mobile app so you can monitor your workflows and connect remotely while away from your computer.

 Install